gcastill0/java-samples/odd-numbers/README.md

 where the division of an integer truncates the decimal value, givin a whole number.

-NOTE that we say "truncate", not "round-off"
+NOTE that we say "truncate", not "round-off."
+Integer truncation means Java drops the decimal part and keeps only the whole-number part.
+For instance, 3.1415 truncates to 3.
+The number 3.7890 truncates to 3.

 For instance, given a number of 5: